Skip to main content

 Diagnosing Hormonal Imbalance a Data Driven Approach

-A diagnosis of is established through a combination of clinical evaluation and laboratory analysis.
+A diagnosis of hormonal imbalance is established through a combination of clinical evaluation and laboratory analysis.
 The process starts with a thorough discussion of symptoms, which may include fatigue, weight changes, mood disturbances, cognitive difficulties, or decreased libido.
 This subjective information is then correlated with objective data from blood tests.

 A typical male hormone panel will measure total and free testosterone, sex hormone-binding globulin (SHBG), luteinizing hormone (LH), follicle-stimulating hormone (FSH), and estradiol.
 For women, testing is often timed with the menstrual cycle and may include estradiol, progesterone, FSH, LH, and testosterone.